 - Register of Transfer of Shares;

 - Register of Buy-Backed Shares by A Company;

 - Register of Mortgages, Charges etc.;

 - Register of Members and Index thereof;

 - Register of Debenture-Holders;

-- Register of Directors and Other Officers;
+- Register of Directors And Other Officers;

 - Register of Contracts;

 - Register of Directors' Shareholdings and Debentures;

 - Register of Local Members, Directors and Officers, In Case of a Foreign Company;

-- Minute Books:
+- Minute Books;

 - Proxy Register;

 - Register of Beneficial Ownership;

 - Register of Deposits;

-- Register of loans, investments, guarantee or security;

 - Register of Director's Share Holding; and

 - Register of Contracts, Arrangements and Appointments in which Directors etc. are interested.